 President refers to the President, First Nations University of Canada.

-Vice President refers to the Vice President Academic or Vice President Finance and Administration.
+Vice President refers to the Vice President Academic, the Vice President Finance and Administration, or the Vice President University Relations

-This policy applies to the recruitment and selection for the positions of Vice President Academic and Vice President Finance and Administration.
+This policy applies to the recruitment and selection for the positions of Vice President Academic, Vice President Finance and Administration, and Vice President University Relations.
 The President, in consultation with the Board of Governors will determine whether the position is to be posted permanently or on a term basis, and the length of term.

 First Nations University of Canada (FNUniv) is committed to creating a quality and equitable work environment for all employees.
 This includes establishing effective processes for assessing candidates during the recruitment, selection and hiring process.